Seattle Storm vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Storm Moneyline and ATS Records

-- The Storm have entered the game as underdogs 25 times this season and won seven, or 28%, of those games.
+- The Storm have been underdogs in 26 games this season and won seven (26.9%) of those contests.

-- The Storm have entered 24 games this season as the underdog by +110 or more and are 7-17 in those contests.
+- The Lynx are 4-15 this season when entering a game as the underdog by +150 or more on the moneyline.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.